Eternal Vertex Cover on Bipartite and Co-Bipartite Graphs: Hardness on Bipartite Graphs

 \section{Hardness on Bipartite Graphs}

-In this section we demonstrate the intractability of~\EVC{} on the class of bipartite graphs of diameter six and split graphs.
+In this section we demonstrate the intractability of~\EVC{} on the class of bipartite graphs of diameter six.
 Our key tool is a reduction from~\RBDS{} which also happens to be a polynomial parameter transformation.

 \begin{lemma} There is a polynomial parameter transformation from \RBDS{} parameterized by $|B|+k$ to \EVC{} parameterized by solution size. \end{lemma}

 \begin{proof}Let $\langle G = (V,E),b+k \rangle$ be an instance of \RBDS{}.
 We have $V= R\cup B$.
 We denote the vertices in $R$ by $\{v_1, \ldots, v_r\}$, the vertices in $B$ by $\{u_1, \ldots, u_b\}$ and use $m$ to denote $|E|$.
 We assume that $G$ is connected, since \RBDS{} does not have a polynomial sized kernel even for connected graphs.
 We assume that every blue vertex has at least one red neighbour and by returning a trivial \textsc{No}-instance of \EVC{} if some blue vertex has no red neighbour.
 The correctness of this follows from the fact that if some blue vertex does not have a red neighbour then it cannot be dominated by any subset of $R$.
 Further, we assume that $k < b$ by returning a trivial \textsc{Yes}-instance of \EVC{} if $k \geq b$.
 Also we assume $b>1$, since when $b=1$, the instance is easily resolved and we may return an appropriate instance of~\EVC{} (a trivial~\textsc{Yes} instance if $k \geq 1$ and a trivial~\textsc{No} instance otherwise).